FREE GIFT! 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

 We need core power and strength, the will to go on, because there are things that come up, obstacles to be overcome and challenges we experience.

-There are also things that you want to accomplish that need an inner fire to motivate you towards the goal.
+There are also things you want to accomplish that need inner fire to motivate you towards the goal.

-So, teaching all children to connect with their inner power is crucial.
+So, it’s important to teach all children to connect with their inner power.

 — Musical Interlude….Trolls soundtrack anyone?
 If something goes a little wrong, well, you can go ahead and bring it on, ’cause if you knock knock me over, I will get back up again!) —